 Today’s security proptech solutions are cloud-based, so the device automatically updates its software and troubleshoots bugs by itself.
 With legacy systems, you need to have a technician come on-site whenever it malfunctions.
 This means paying the technician for labor and any hardware or parts the system needs.

-But with cloud-based systems, the provider handles everything remotely for you.
+But by upgrading security systems with cloud-based devices, you’ll allow the provider to handle everything remotely for you.
 The Internet of Things (IoT) powers cloud-based security systems, which means the provider can push out automatic software updates.
 So, your system will always operate with the most up-to-date software.
-Additionally, cloud-based security systems automatically backup your data, which means you’ll never have to worry about losing valuable information.
+Additionally, cloud-based security systems automatically back up your data, which means you’ll never have to worry about losing valuable information.

 Reduced staff shifts

 Keeping your property staffed with security guards 24/7 is expensive.
-But with modern access control systems, you can rest assured that the building is safe and secured during all hours of the night.
+But with modern access control systems, the building is safe and secured during all hours of the night.

 Only tenants, staff, and verified guests have authorized credentials to access the building.
-The system won’t let anyone else in, and it will catch any unauthorized activity in real-time.
+After upgrading security systems, you’ll rest assured that trespassers can’t access the property.
+And the cloud-based devices will catch any unauthorized activity in real-time.
 Also, tenants can independently grant delivery couriers access into the building without going through building staff.
 Tenants send couriers one-time delivery passes to drop off packages inside the building.

 On top of that, a modern access system allows your staff to focus on providing personalized service to enhance the tenant or resident experience rather than managing access for visitors.
 This will not only increase resident satisfaction but also help retain building staffers.